sakaki-/gentoo-on-rpi-64bit/README.md

 If you'd like to compile a kernel from source on your new system, rather than using the provided binary package, you can do so easily.

 Because (at the time of writing) 64-bit support for the RPi3/4 is fairly 'cutting edge', you'll need to download the source tree directly, rather than using `sys-kernel/raspberrypi-sources`.
-You'll need to use at least version 4.19.y (to get camera and [V4L2 M2M](https://events.static.linuxfound.org/images/stories/pdf/lceu2012_debski.pdf) access to the RPi3/4's hardware video codecs).
+You'll need to use at least version rpi-4.19.y (to get camera and [V4L2 M2M](https://events.static.linuxfound.org/images/stories/pdf/lceu2012_debski.pdf) access to the RPi3/4's hardware video codecs), with rpi-5.4.y preferred (and bundled as of version 1.6.0 of the image).

 > Actually, you _can_ also use `sys-kernel/raspberrypi-sources` if you like, as that has a 4.19.9999 ebuild.
 However, to keep things straightforward, I have retained the 'direct clone' instructions in what follows.